Project Peach

 Rectal examination

-Before having a rectal examination
+Why a rectal examination is done

 What happens during a rectal examination